About this sector

 - Take part in events where you can talk to employers.

 - Job search websites for graduate training schemes:

 - Vacancies on the professional bodies' websites:

 The selection process for accountancy graduate training schemes varies between employers, but is typically in three or four parts:

-It is important to be aware of what the recruiters are looking for.
-Typically, large employers use 'competency-based' selection processes but there have been some developments: EY uses strengths-based recruitment and Deloitte assesses intellectual capability, values and motivations.
-Read employers' websites and brochures carefully.
+It is important to be aware of how you will be assessed.
+Typically, large accountancy employers use 'competency-based' selection processes but there have been some developments; for example, EY and Grant Thornton use strengths-based assessments.

 Use CareerConnect, your central careers hub, to: